 Huayi established a talent agency to represent rising stars, built a music section through acquisition; mostly importantly, it started to work with Hollywood.

-Big Shot’s Funeral, a co-production by Huayi Brothers and Sony/Columbia Pictures ushered China into a blockbuster era, as Wang the film’s executive producer.
+Big Shot’s Funeral, a co-production by Huayi Brothers and Sony/Columbia Pictures ushered China into a blockbuster era, with Wang the film’s executive producer.
 This hit led to a cooperation that lasted for four years, during which both artistic films like The Missing Gun, Kekexili and box office winners Cell Phone, Kung Fu Hustle were produced.
 Wang later recalled: “This cooperation helped Huayi to improve budget control, to handle large-scale investment, and to sell it to the market.”
-Meanwhile, Feng Xiaogang’s He Sui Pian, movies made to celebrate New Year, backup by Huayi became the nation’s must-see.
+Meanwhile, Feng Xiaogang’s He Sui Pian, movies made to celebrate New Year, funded by Huayi became the nation’s must-see.

 Huayi then moved on to partner up with Emperor Entertainment Group and Media Asia Group to make Mainland China-Hong Kong co-productions.
 Films like A World without Thieves, A Chinese Tall Story and The Banquet made Huayi a peerless film mogul.